 PROGRAM OF STUDY

-The certificate program consists of eight courses, 24 credits, including a required 300-hour internship in an alcohol and substance abuse treatment facility.
+This 30 credit certificate program consists of seven courses, 21 credits, and a required 300-hour (9 credit) internship in an alcohol and substance abuse treatment facility.
 The experience provides students with the opportunity to work on the core functions of alcohol and substance abuse counseling: assessment, treatment planning, case management, support, intervention, client education and documentation.

 • Introduction to Human Services and Rehabilitation Studies